Overview

 Joseph has appeared in the County Courts and the Insolvency and Companies Court in insolvency matters.
 He recently defeated attempts to extort a client and their associates for £1,225,000 and £1,950,000 respectively.

 He regularly advises on contracts and commercial chancery issues which arise from them.
+With his property experience he is particularly well-suited to cases involving mortgages and secured lending.

 Cases of interest